boost-edu-tools/gitinspectorgui/docs/development/package-management-overview.md

 - Changes to your source code are immediately reflected without reinstalling
 - Your package's console scripts/entry points work correctly

-**uv approach**: `uv sync` automatically installs the current project in editable mode, handling both dependencies and project setup in one command.
+**uv approach:** `uv sync` automatically installs the current project in editable mode, handling both dependencies and project setup in one command.

-**pip approach**: Requires explicit editable install with `pip install -e .` (the `-e` flag stands for "editable").
+**pip approach:** Requires explicit editable install with `pip install -e .` (the `-e` flag stands for "editable").
 Without this, changes to your source code won't be reflected when importing your package.

 ```bash
 # Traditional Python development setup